Vexed01/predeactor.github.io/_posts/2021-01-16-state-of-development-captcha.md

 # Now?
 Now?
 Now...
 Captcha will be delayed.
-.

 I don't want to code because I must code while advancing, being blind.
 Not anymore.
 Even if it's gonna take way, way, way more time than I expect, I'll still continue on making this cog, but it will be only when I want.

 I mean, yeah, I must advance anyway, but this does not limit to my fingers, my keyboard and my Python's knowledges, I still must think of me.

-Red is a project I am happy to work one, really, but it take a lot of my time, and I may not have a ton of time, most especially with the global pandemic and my work.
+Red is a project I am happy to work on, really, but it take a lot of my time, and I may not have a ton of time, most especially with the global pandemic and my work.